 However, the 1990s saw a resurgence of project-driven software services that ignited the mushrooming high growth rates in the Indian software industry.
 Soon the local industry established itself, and multinationals began to set up their own development centers in the country, starting with Texas instruments in 1986.

 The rest is truly history!
 Since the early 1990s, the Indian IT industry has been growing at a phenomenal rate with several phases of growth and development over the last three decades.
-Digital technology, Artificial Intelligence, Cloud Computing, etc., are all common words today.
-But India is just getting started.
+Today, India stands tall as one of the largest digital hubs in the world.
+Digital technology, Artificial Intelligence, Cloud Computing, etc., are all common words in the country.

 What can we expect in the next 20 years?

-There’s no doubt that the world is going to drastically change with technology and innovation in the next 20 years.
+There’s no doubt that the world will drastically change with technology and innovation in the next 20 years.
 And as a stakeholder in an IT company, it’s crucial to know which technologies to implement so your business can stay ahead of the competition and generate significant profits.